Probing Right Handed Neutrino assisted Reheating with Gravitational Waves and Leptogenesis: The Era of Extended Reheating with RHNs

+this yields the following expression for the inflaton field value at the end of inflation:

-Note that the reheating dynamics in this case depends on three quantities with a specific choice of $k$: $y_{\phi}$, $M_{N_i}(t)$ and $Y_{\nu}$ (apart from the parameter $\lambda$ which is fixed from the CMB observation of inflationary parameters $n_{s}$ and $r$).
+Note that the reheating dynamics in this case depends on three quantities with a specific choice of $k$: $y_{\phi}$, $M_{N_i}(t)$ and $Y_{\nu}$ (apart from the parameter\footnote{ The inflationary parameter $\lambda$ is determined from the CMB observation of scalar perturbation spectrum amplitude $A_{s}=\frac{V\left(\phi_{*}\right)}{24\pi^{2}M_{P}^{4}\epsilon\left(\phi_{*}\right)}=2.1\times 10^{-9}$ at the Planck pivot scale $q_{*}=0.05\text{ Mpc}^{-1}$, for a fixed number of e-folds $N_*$ between $\phi_*$ and $\phi_{\rm end}$.} $\lambda$).
 Among them, $y_{\phi}$ and $M_{N_i}(t)$ fix the decay rate of the inflaton via \eqref{decaywidthinflaton2}.
 On the other hand, $Y_{\nu}$ and $M_{N_i}(t)$ determine the decay rate of the RHN.
 From a minimality point of view, we consider only two RHNs ($N_{1,2}$) which are coupled to the inflaton via the same $y_{\phi}$ coupling in this setup.
 Moreover, the mass hierarchy between these two RHNs ($M_{1}\ll M_{2}$) is so chosen that $N_{2}$ remains heavier than the inflaton.
 This indicates that the lightest RHN $N_{1}$ (after being produced from the inflaton decay) will be the sole source of radiation production and lepton asymmetry generation.
 Hence, we need to solve the Boltzmann equation \eqref{BTERHN} for $N_1$ and contributions to the decay rates from other RHN drop out.
 The Yukawa coupling $Y_{\nu}$ in such a minimal scenario can be evaluated using the well-known Casas-Ibarra (CI) parametrisation, which we outline in \secref{numeric-leptogenesis}.
 Finally, the reheating temperature $T_{\rm RH}$ in this setup can be extracted from the condition: (1) $\rho_\phi=\rho_R$, if inflaton energy density dominates during the decay of RHN, or (2) $\rho_{N_i}= M_{i} n_{N_i}= \rho_R$ when there is a domination of RHN energy density after the end of inflaton domination.
 We now proceed to the discussion of GW generation during such a reheating scenario.